 These are the easiest types of foam rollers.
 Perfect for beginners they give just enough tension to relieve muscle soreness after a workout.
 However, these are no good for someone who works out regularly, as they are just too soft.

 Firm Foam Rollers

 A personal favorite of mine.
 Firm cylindrical foam rollers are perfect for undoing those tight muscle knots.
 The flat surface causes enough traction to get the blood flow to worn-out muscles helping them quickly recover for the net session.

 PVC Core Foam Rollers

-Over time and with regular use, people found that foam rollers would loose their firmness due to the air bubbles in foam compressing.
+Over time and with regular use, people found that foam rollers would lose their firmness due to the air bubbles in foam compressing.
 To solve this, they made the internal core of a foam roller a PVC pipe.
 The structure of the pip also meant that the foam roller was nice a firm, which was perfect for getting deep tissue massage.

-Rumble rollers are foam rollers which have a spiky appearance.
+Rumble rollers are foam rollers that have a spiky appearance.
 When the person uses the foam roller the foam spikes penetrate deep into the tissue giving an extremely satisfying foam rolling session.
 The rumble roller is better suited for athletes and seasoned rollers as this can be quite painful for beginners, but use it properly you’ll be up and working again in an instant.

 4 Essential Foam Roll Exercises